jithukrishnaju-tech/PositraRxCustomerCallIdentifier/README.md

 #### Setting Up the Foreground Service

-The library requires a foreground service to make api calls so that app will show pop up even if the phone is off or app is destroyed.
+The library requires a foreground service to make API calls so that app will show pop up even if the phone is off or app is destroyed.

 #### Initializing the CallerTagManager